- What we collect

 One of the greatest and most influential literary publications is available to you to search: the Times Literary Supplement Historical Archive 1902-1910.
 An extremely useful resource for researching the impact and influence of Australian authors internationally.

-They are available onsite at the National Library, and registered readers can access them from home with a National Library card.
+They are available onsite at the National Library, and registered readers can access them from home through our eResources portal with a National Library card.
 If you don’t have a card, you can apply for one online.

 Handy hint: if the article from an Australian journal isn't available online in full text, check our catalogue for the journal title.
 If we hold it in print you can request to view it at the National Library.
 Remember to check Trove as well, as the printed journal could be held in a library near to you.